Backcountry Ski Hokkaido history

 Alpine Backcountry today

 John's adventures over the years have taken him to the flanks of Mt.
 Mckinley, the full Haute Route in Europe, cycle touring in New Zealand and of course many adventures in his home country of Australia.
 His passion though is for Japan and the myriad elements that combine to make a superb adventure experience.
-John now runs Alpine Backcountry Lodge Tomamu with his Canadian born wife Lucy.
+John now runs Alpine Backcountry Lodge Tomamu and Backcountry Ski Hire Japan with his Canadian born wife Lucy.

-John’s first son, Samuel Morrell, after being brought up in the world of Japanese powder skiing, ramen, onsens and backcountry touring has recently taken over as head of operations at Alpine Backcountry Guides.
+John’s first son, Samuel, after being brought up in the world of Japanese powder skiing, ramen, onsens and backcountry touring has recently taken over as head of operations at Alpine Backcountry Guides, along with fellow Guide Kaspar Ree.
 Thus giving John more time to enjoy the fruits of the Japanese backcountry.
-You will most likely find John on the flank of some discreet mountain range near furano or tomamu, or assisting on some of our guided tours such as the Tomamu explorer.
+You will most likely find John on the flank of some discreet mountain range near Furano or Tomamu, or assisting on some of our guided tours such as the Tomamu explorer.

 Meet The Guides